Loading lesson…

 The big idea: generative AI did not invent lying, but it industrialized it.
 The fix is partly technical, partly regulatory, and mostly cultural.
 All three matter, and none of them work alone.

-What is the core idea behind "Misinformation at Industrial Scale"?
+What is the main idea of "Misinformation at Industrial Scale"?

-Which best describes the scope of "Misinformation at Industrial Scale"?
+Which concept is most central to "Misinformation at Industrial Scale"?